kylenguyen-cs30/comm233/media-project-video-script.md

 Intro

 - Hello everyone, my name is Hoang Nguyen.
 I am 4 years senior level computer science student in California State University, Fullerton.
 I have been passionate in coding and tech since
   I was in highschool.
-During my freetime, I visit https://medium.com to learn about new technology.
-For example, if I wanted to learn a new tricks or tips of certain technology like a new code editing software or programming language.
-I could use
+With the advancement of the technological these days such as AI and development of new Large Language Model
   Body

 Conclusion